Skip to content

 Are red and yellow snakes actually poisonous?

 "Red touch yellow, kills a fellow; red touch black, venom lack."
-Of all the rhymes we've grown up learning, this one might be high on the list of ones to remember if you live in coral snake country in the United States.
+Of all the rhymes we've grown up learning, this one might be high on the list of ones to remember if you live in coral snake country in the US.
 If you aren't familiar with this saying, it refers to distinguishing the venomous coral snake from its non-venomous look-alikes, such as the king snake, shovel-nosed snake, and milk snake.

 Are coral snakes venomous?